Social media is a great, free way to network with your academic community

 Many academics on Facebook, have joined groups or liked pages from the associations and societies they are members of.
 This can help you stay connected to your field in real time.

-Facebook also owns Instagram, which is also on this list.
-And the messaging platforms Messenger and WhatsApp.
+Facebook also owns Instagram, which is also on this list, as well as the messaging platforms Messenger and WhatsApp.

 With over 1 billion monthly active users of the platform, Instagram is highly popular.